Guide

 Key Features

 Clinical trial design ensures that each study generates scientifically valid results.
-Its design will follow a clinical trial protocol providing key elements to follow during the trial and submitted to the authority (such as the FDA in the United States) before launching the clinical trial.
+Each trial follows a clinical trial protocol that defines the rules of the study and is submitted to the relevant authority (such as the FDA in the United States) before the trial begins.

-A zoom-in into those elements that are essential to fully understand clinical trials:
+A closer look at the elements essential to understanding clinical trials:

 For instance, a clinical trial protocol might specify: